Cancer Fighting Vaccine Made with Dog’s Own Tumor Cells

 -Soft Tissue Sarcoma

--Carcinoma (including basal cell, hepatocellular, nasal, mammary, squamous cell, transitional cell)
+-Carcinoma (including basal cell, hepatocellular, nasal, mammary, squamous cell, and transitional cell)

 For many of these cancer types, chemotherapy is not effective.
-If your dog has another types of cancer, you are encouraged to contact the the Torigen team to learn more about their research.
+If your dog has another type of cancer, you are encouraged to contact the the Torigen team to learn more about their research.